 This week, key developments on two totemic bird of prey species came to light with the news that Natural England (NE) is considering firstly reintroducing hen harriers in their former lowland range and, secondly, a delay on the reintroduction of sea eagles in Norfolk

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.The sea eagle reintroduction was due to start this spring, but NE and its partners Anglian Water and the RSPB are to conduct further research and consultation on the widely criticised proposal.

 Last week, DEFRA minister Huw Irranca-Davies responded in Parliament to questioning on the issue of hen harrier population levels.
 While he referred heavily to raptor persecution he also noted that: NE is looking to improve the conservation of the hen harrier by examining the feasibility of reintroducing this species to the lowland part of its former range.